Other Exercises

 Fill In the blanks, then press Score to check your answers

-I was six old, I broke my leg
+When I was six years old, I broke my leg

-And tasted the of the mountain grass as I rolled down
+And the sweet perfume of the as I down

 I was younger then